Code-Institute-Submissions/ci-interactive-project2/README.md

 Too add attractiveness to the statistics, a dash of other colours are used sparingly in icons and numbers and to colour the lines in the series line chart (to show difference among spending categories).

 ### User Stories
-1. The user is a general public in Singapore who wishes to know the national average household expenditures by income quintile and to view it visually in the charts.
+1. The targetted audience for this website are the general public in Singapore and any individual in Singapore who wishes to know the national average household expenditures by income quintile and to view it visually in the charts.
-2. The user wishes to quickly be able to see which income quintile his/her household belongs to.
+2. The user is able to see from the website (in table and chart provided) which income quintile his/her household belongs to.
 3. By entering their household expenditure, the user is able to compare his/her household's expenditure to the national average of the same income quintile.
 4. The user has past expenditure data which he/she would like to see visually on the dashboard chart.
 5. The user will also be able to see which category of goods and services his/her household spent the most on.